stephengold/Garrett/README.md

 It contains 2 sub-projects:

 1. GarrettLibrary: the Garrett runtime library
-2. GarrettExamples: example apps that use the library
+2. GarrettExamples: example applications using the library

 Complete source code (in Java) is provided under
 [a BSD 3-Clause license][license].